LinkedIn Statistics 2026: Reach, Demographics & B2B Benchmarks

 2. Target and Personalize Your Outreach

-Gone are the days of spray-and-pray cold LinkedIn messaging.
-Leverage tools like Sales Navigator to laser-target the right prospects – by role, industry, company size, etc. – and then personalize every outreach touch.
-Mention a prospect’s recent post, reference a shared connection or alma mater, or congratulate them on a company milestone.
-These small details can boost acceptance and reply rates dramatically.
-In fact, 94% of marketers say personalization boosts sales outcomes (6).
-On LinkedIn, personalization is your differentiator amid generic pitches.
-Set a rule that every connection note or message should have at least one piece of custom info.
-It shows you’ve done your homework and aren’t just automating blindly.
+The era of spray-and-pray cold LinkedIn messaging is over.
+Use Sales Navigator to laser-target by role, industry, and company size, then personalize every touch — reference a recent post, a shared connection, or a company milestone.
+94% of marketers say personalization boosts sales outcomes (6).
+Make it a rule: every connection note carries at least one piece of genuine, specific context.

 4. Engage Before and After the Connection